Studying online

 Outcomes

-Students are able to (1) demonstrate an understanding of the theory and technical skills that are needed to communicate science effectively to various audiences; (2) conduct ethical research, which includes acquiring, managing, and sharing of data in a way that respects the personal and intellectual property of the owner, avoiding plagiarism, and fostering inclusive authorship; (3) demonstrate scientific literacy skills, and using this to write an appropriately structured scientific article to a high professional standard; (4) demonstrate reciprocity with peers through the giving and receiving of constructive feedback; and (5) present advanced-level knowledge and/or results to a non-specialist audience through talks or seminar presentations.
+Students are able to (1) demonstrate an understanding of the theory and technical skills that are needed to communicate science effectively to various audiences; (2) conduct ethical research, which includes acquiring, managing, and sharing of data in a way that respects the personal and intellectual property of the owner, avoiding plagiarism, and fostering inclusive authorship; (3) demonstrate scientific literacy skills, and using this to write an appropriately structured scientific article to a high professional standard; and (4) present advanced-level knowledge and/or results to a non-specialist audience through talks or seminar presentations.

 Assessment